PyQt6 vs PySide6

 Background

 PyQt is developed by Phil Thompson of Riverbank Computing Ltd. and has existed for a very long time — supporting versions of Qt going back to 2.x.
-In 2009 Nokia, who owned Qt toolkit at the time, wanted to make the Python bindings for Qt available in a more permissive LGPL license.
+In 2009 Nokia, which owned the Qt toolkit at the time, wanted to make the Python bindings for Qt available under a more permissive LGPL license.

 It's called PySide because "side" is Finnish for "binder".